FormIt3D/autodesk-formit-360-windows-help-old/tool-library/select-edge-face-or-object.md

 ### Select Edge, Face, or Object
----
-> Choosing an object or surface is the first step to making modifications.
+Choosing an object or surface is the first step to making modifications to that object

----

 To **select a face, edge or vertex**, hover over them - then single click to select.